 Classification based on the altitude of Clouds formation

-Clouds are classified on the basis of their formation at different heights.
-The altitude at which certain category of clouds form varies on the basis of the polar region, tropical region etc.
+Clouds are classified based on their formation at different heights.
+The altitude at which certain categories of clouds form varies based on the polar region, tropical region, etc.

 Below table gives the classification of clouds and the associated types of clouds

 - Polar Regions – they form at altitudes of 3000 m (10,000 ft) to 7600 m (25,000 ft).

 - Temperate Regions – they form at altitudes of 5000 m (16,500 ft) to 12,200 m (40,000 ft).